2017, Vol. 3 Issue 2, Part B

 How to cite this article:

-Dr. Shantipriya Reddy, Dr. Prasad, Dr. Huzaifa Rashid Pandit, Dr. Sanchita Prasad, Dr. Nirjhar Bhowmik and Dr. Vimal SK.
+Dr. Shantipriya Reddy, Dr. Prasad, Dr. Huzaifa Rashid Pandit, Dr. Sanchita Prasad, Dr. Nirjhar Bhowmik, Dr. Vimal SK.
 Peripheral ossifying fibroma: a case report and review.
-International Journal of Applied Dental Sciences.
-2017; 3(2): 98-100.
+Int J Appl Dent Sci 2017;3(2):98-100.